morgandonze/kickoff-color-picker/README.md

 Please take 2 hours to complete the exercise.
 If you choose to setup the app yourself instead of using the scaffold, take an extra 30min to get everything in place.

 There's a lot to do.
-Don't sweat the details and focus getting through as much as you can.
+Don't sweat the details.
+Just focus on getting through as much as you can.
 Finishing everything isn't a requirement for success in the exercise.
 If you do finish early, take your pick of refactoring, styling, or adding features.

 ## Setup